TERMS AND CONDITIONS

 We use electronic signatures in our dealings with you.
-When you click on our website to submit Your Claim this acts as an electronic signature by you to our terms and conditions.
-When we send you by e-mail a document either Assignment or the Letter of Consent your reply by e-mail in which you physically type your name be it your full name or initials or just your Christian name to confirm your agreement to the Assignment or Letter of Consent will operate as your electronic signature.
+When you click on our website to submit Your Claim this acts as an electronic signature by you to our terms.
+When we send you by e-mail a document our reply by e-mail in which you physically type your name be it your full name or initials or just your Christian name to confirm your agreement will operate as your electronic signature.
 Simply replying from your e-mail address will not operate as your electronic signature you must indicate your agreement by physically typing your name at the bottom of the reply.
-When we send you the Assignment or Letter of Consent document by e-mail we will include Guidance Notes on how to effectively reply and give a valid electronic signature.
+When we send you the document by e-mail we will include Guidance Notes on how to effectively reply and give a valid electronic signature.

 Airlines are reluctant to settle claims and it is often necessary to take legal action.
 Clearly this will only happen if Your Claim is disputed.
-Flight Delay Pay will meet the costs of court fees and solicitors charges.
+APSL will pay the court fees and issue the claim.
 As the claim will be issued as a Small Claim in the county court there is a no costs rule.
-In certain circumstances of poor conduct a cost order may be made and in this event Flight Delay Pay will indemnify you against such orders.
-Our specialist team and their retained solicitors are expert in this area of law and will only action a claim if they are confident of winning.
-Upon settlement of a successful claim we will keep any interest received in addition to your claim to pay towards the extra costs of using solicitors to raise the claim and run the case.
+Our specialist team are expert in this area of law and will only action a claim if they are confident of winning.
+Upon settlement of a successful claim we will keep any interest received in addition to your claim to pay towards the extra costs of conducting proceedings.

-Not to seek compensation yourself.
-You will not, so long as we own your claim by assignment or we are your agent collect Your Claim or attempt to collect Your Claim yourself.
+You will not, so long as we are acting for you collect Your Claim or attempt to collect Your Claim yourself.

-Account for benefits/compensation received.
-You will deliver promptly upon receipt all compensation or benefit tendered to you by the airline whilst we are the owner of your claim or Agent for the collection of Your Claim.
+You will deliver to us promptly upon receipt all compensation or benefit tendered to you by the airline whilst we are instructed and until we re-assign the proceeds of your claim.

-Our solicitors work for us on a fee sharing basis so that they are only paid if we are successful this is known as “No Win No Fee”.
+We are only paid if successful this is known as “No Win No Fee”.
 Solicitors have a lien on the fruits of litigation both recovered and preserved which has come about through their unpaid work.
-This arises under common law and under section 73 of the Solicitors Act 1974.
-Neither you or us may interfere with that lien.
-Once solicitors are instructed we acknowledge their lien and allow all funds to come through their hands unless they expressly allow otherwise.
-Should anyone seek to defeat this lien be it you or the Airline by paying compensation directly to you solicitors will seek a declaration that their unpaid work be paid by those with notice of the lien and who have taken steps to thwart it.
-You or the Airline will be ordered by the court to pay the solicitor what is due to them.
+This arises under common law and under section 73 of the Solicitors Act 1974 and a recent decision of the Courts has determined that the lien arises even before proceedings are issued and does so from the moment we are retained by you to help.
+Neither you or the Airline may interfere with that lien.
+Once we are instructed you acknowledge our lien and allow all funds to come through our hands.
+Should anyone seek to defeat this lien be it you or the Airline by paying compensation directly to you we will seek a declaration that our unpaid work be paid by those with notice of the lien and who have taken steps to thwart it.
+You or the Airline will be ordered by the court to pay to us what is due.
 Avoid this by:

 - Refusing to accept payment direct from the Airline.